 Boys' County Matches

 We have two teams of boys to play for the County against other Counties throughout the season; these are our U18 Team and the U16 Team (Mixed Ages).
-These are played alternately home and away each year, with the U18 Team now incorporated within a Northern Counties League, consisting of two divisions, North & South with Yorkshire competing in the South Division against Lancashire and Cheshire.
-The winners progress to the final against the winners of the Northern Division (Durham, Cumbria & Northumberland).
+These are played alternately home and away each year.

 Team kit will be awarded to each player, consisting of navy polo shirt & navy sweater.
-Each player is asked to wear navy or grey trousers.
+Each player is asked to wear grey or navy trousers.
 A County tie will also be issued to the U18 Team.

 England Golf Boys' County Finals